Services

 The Rail Industry

 Rail depots are harsh environments requiring extremely durable equipment.
 On-train compressed air is safety-critical for operating brakes and pantographs.
-These systems, such as the Atlas Copco GAR or LFpR/LFxR, must resist constant vibration and extreme temperatures.
+These train air systems, such as the Atlas Copco GAR or LFpR/LFxR, must resist constant vibration and extreme temperatures.
+Reliable air is also essential for HVAC control and transport cooling mechanisms within the carriages.

 Illustrative System Profiles